google/WebFundamentals/src/content/en/updates/2018/08/web-performance-made-easy.md

 Carousels, sliders, or really long pages often load images, even though the user cannot see them on the page straight away.

-Lighthouse will flag this behaviour in the off-screen images audit, and you can also see it for yourself in the network panel of dev tools.
+Lighthouse will flag this behavior in the off-screen images audit, and you can also see it for yourself in the network panel of DevTools.
 If you see a lot of images incoming while only a few are visible on the page, it means that maybe you could consider lazy loading them instead.

 Lazy loading is not yet supported natively in the browser, so we have to use JavaScript to add this